chompy/ffliveparse_server/README.md

 ## Web Site How To

 When you generate a key for yourself you are given a personal parse page.
-This page will displays the data from your ACT.
-The default view displays information about the current encounter and the parses for all combatants.
+This page takes data from your ACT and displays the parses and action timelines with it.
+You are free to share this page with others.

-You can add additional widgets by clicking the white cog wheel in the top right corner of the page.

-### Widgets

-**Encounter**

-The encounter widget will either display the current time in an active encounter or display the total time for the last active encounter.
-It also shows the zone name and total raid DPS.

-**Parse**

-Displays all allied combatants and their damage per second, healing per second, and deaths in the encounter.
-You can click the black cog wheel to add or remove columns as well as sorting options.

-**Custom Triggers**

-Allows the import of custom ACT triggers that use text-to-speech.
-Click the black cog wheel to import or remove triggers.

-**Cactbot Triggers**

-Provides audible alerts for mechanics in many of the games raid fights.
-These are the same triggers that are part of the cactbot raidboss ACT overlay.
-See... [https://github.com/quisquous/cactbot](https://github.com/quisquous/cactbot).
-Click the black cog wheel to configure what types of audio alerts you recieve and add your character name to recieve custom callouts (i.e. boss is targeting YOU).

-**Skill Timer**

-Provides text-to-speech alerts when skills are used.
-This is meant to be used to track when allies are using their raid buffs.
-Click the black cog wheel to choose if you want callouts for skill activation and skill off cooldown.
-You can also pick which skills get called out.Not every skill has been implemented yet...
+## Viewing Past Encounters

+Eventually you'll be able to view data on past encounters.
+While encounter data is currently being collected a way to view past data has not yet been implemented.

+## Custom Plugins

+Eventually you'll be able to add custom third party plugins that can extends FFLiveParse's functionality and provide additional data and triggers.

+Some custom plugin ideas...

+- UWU Jail Plugin that works for PS4 users
+- Text-to-speech triggers to help line up raid buffs

 ## Todos

 - Past encounter list.
 (Be able to review all your past encounters.)
-- Skill timer widget, more skills, more options.
-- Encounter log widget, list details about the encounter (attacks, deaths, etc)
-- Ranking system, maybe?
+- Ability to have user provided custom widgets/plugins.
+- Restore functionality from v0.XX
+    - Custom triggers
+    - Cactbot triggers